YKP PROGRAMMING GUIDELINES

 The Guidelines would not have been possible without financial support from UNFPA Asia Pacific Regional Office, the Global Fund CRG Strategic Initiatives and Technical Assistance Grant and the Robert Carr Fund.
 Thanks to UNICEF East Asia Regional Office, UNAIDS Regional Support Team and the members from Asia Pacific IATT (Inter-Agency Task Team) members for the technical support.
 And finally, thanks to Asia Catalyst for facilitating the Global Fund Technical Assistance grant.

 How to use the YKP Programming Guidance Tool

-To support workshop development, there are two sample slide decks available aswell as a sample workshop agenda.
+There are two sample slide decks available to support workshop development and a sample of the workshop agenda.
 These can be requested from Youth LEAD—email

 email@example.com for more information.